flyingcircusio/doc/src/guide/networking/connecting.rst

 This is the tricky part: the VM is only accessible via IPv6 directly from the outside but you don't have it yet.

-Here are a few options that are not optimal, but should work:

 .. _jumphost:

 Using an IPv4 SSH jump host